Until I Found You: Music video

 The music video was officially uploaded to Sanchez's YouTube channel on June 29, 2022.
-The synopsis of the music video sees Sanchez singing in a convertible car while a Marilyn Monroe-esque ingénue (Jeri Mae James) sits on the back of the car before switching scenes on the TV set.
+The synopsis of the music video sees Sanchez singing in a convertible car while a Marilyn Monroe-esque ingenue (Jeri Mae James) sits on the back of the car before switching scenes on a TV set.

 Usage in media

-In 2023, the remix version of the song featuring Em Beihold was featured in two episodes of season 2 of the Netflix original series, Ginny & Georgia.
+In 2023, the remix version of the song featuring Em Beihold was featured in two episodes of season 2 of the series Ginny & Georgia.
+It was also used in an episode of season 3 of series Superman & Lois.
+The song is used in the trailer for Nicola Peltz's 2024 film Lola.

 On February 10, 2023, Korean-New Zealand singer Rosé from South Korean girl group Blackpink released a cover of the song in honor of her birthday.
 The cover peaked at number one on Billboard's Hot Trending Songs chart, and the original version concurrently rose 8% in U.S. streams during the same week.